konecnyjakub/cache/README.md

 #### More engines?

 There are more ways to cache things, it is possible that more engines will be added in future versions.
-Likely candidates are Redis and memcached.
+One likely candidates is Redis.

 ### PSRs